-CONTEST WAIVER
+CONTEST WAIVERS

-Teams and participating individuals, by virtue of voluntarily entering, will be authorizing North American Intercollegiate Dairy Challenge management the rights to use their photos, comments and images to support and promote the contest.
+Teams and participating individuals, by virtue of voluntarily entering, will be authorizing North American

+Intercollegiate Dairy Challenge management the rights to use their photos, comments and images to support and promote the contest.
 Each contestant will be required to sign a liability waiver and Honor Code.
 They may also sign a waiver for release of limited personal information.
+The signing of these forms will be included with the Student Information form.